adasprilla/TouchPad-Gestures/README.md

 Configure gestures in `~/.config/libinput-gestures.conf` or use the examples already configured.
 The available gestures are:

-- swipe up
+- swipe up (e.g. map to GNOME SHELL move to prev workspace)
-- swipe down
+- swipe down (e.g map to GNOME SHELL move to next workspace)
-- swipe left
+- swipe left (e.g. map to GNOME/Browser go back)
-- swipe right
+- swipe right (e.g. map to GNOME/Browser go forward)
-- pinch in
+- pinch in (e.g. map to GNOME SHELL open overview)
-- pinch out
+- pinch out (e.g. map to GNOME SHELL open overview)

 At present, only 3 finger gestures are supported (as `libinput-debug-events` does not seem to output 4 finger gestures atm?).